 Building in privacy protections from the start is less expensive or time-consuming than trying to retrofit them later.
 Conducting a Privacy Impact Assessment (PIA) when planning or initiating a project allows you to identify how the project may impact an individual’s privacy and how the agency can mitigate those impacts.
 The privacy impacts of using a drone include:

-Please see OIC’s guideline: Undertaking a Privacy Impact Assessment for further information.
+Refer to Undertaking a Privacy Impact Assessment for more information.

 One of the consequences of using drones is that the surveillance can record information incidental to that necessary to fulfil the intended purpose.
 For example, if an agency were to use drones to survey local parks for noxious weeds, it could collect images of any individuals in the park at that time.
 Accordingly, it is important to have a clearly defined purpose for the surveillance and that this purpose is directly related to a function or activity of the agency.